 Time is money.
 Or in this case, time is booking.
 If your potential guest has to wait for your answer, chances are they will try to contact another hotel instead.
 After all, who has time to wait?

-Answering travelers quickly and efficiently is essential to increase direct bookings, but many hotels are still overlooking this important aspect.
-Take a look at the guests’ expectations regarding time responses:
+Answering travelers quickly and efficiently is essential to increasing direct bookings, but many hotels are still overlooking this important aspect.
+Take a look at the guests’ expectations regarding response times by Alice:

 These are high expectations to meet.
 But there are tools that can help you and your team to provide excellent customer service.

 You can create email templates to answer faster, especially since many emails are very similar.
-There are even technologies that autofill your answers by text or email, which decreases your response time.
+There are even technologies that autofill your answers by text or email, which decreases your time response.

 You work smarter and your customers get assistance faster.
 They won’t even have time to check out another hotel.

 It can happen that your team won’t be able to answer all the phone calls, emails, and texts in one day.
 From talking with our clients, we’ve learned that a good practice to adopt is to start the day by answering everything that is pending.